Where Everything Fights Everything

 Five millennia of proven resilience outweighs three decades of corporate-dependent survival by approximately 150 generations.

-Adaptability tea Wins
+Adaptability Tea Wins

 Tea